cintric/ubermedia-sdk-android-demo/README.md

 ### Ad Refresh Rate

-By default, **a banner view fetches a new ad every 30 seconds**.
+By defeault, **a banner view fetches a new ad every 30 seconds**.
 You can change the refresh rate by calling `setAdRefreshRate` on the banner view.
 Refresh rate must be between 10 seconds and 120 seconds, or 0 to disable refreshing.

 ![](https://raw.githubusercontent.com/cintric/ubermedia-sdk-android-demo/master/doc_assets/refresh-rate.PNG)